liqvidjs/liqvid/README.md

 ### misc

-At one point in time this module was called KitchenSink.
-Basically just a hodgepodge of things that are helpful when authoring, i.e. polyfilling Javascript functions that should exist but don't.
-This is "bad programming practice" but makes the authoring experience easier.
-Conceivably could have more things in it as well; imagine the possibilities.
+Assorted helper functions.

 ### react

-This is for implementing `Player.Broadcaster` and `IdMap`.
+This is for implementing `IdMap`.
 Don't use this.

 ### time